 Service owners are thinking about things like: How is the service definition evolving—what’s a SKU and what’s a feature underneath of a SKU?
 What’s the roadmap?
 How much does it cost to produce the service and what are the economics that go with it?
 How is communication happening to the users and what’s the feedback loop?
 Yes, Net Promoter Score (NPS) may matter there too.

-When we assure these Business Units that using a platform for machine identity protection lets them get more done, they get onboard more quickly.
+When we assure these Business Units that using a platform for machine identity management lets them get more done, they get onboard more quickly.
 Some Business Units need more convincing.
 But ultimately, having Visibility into the inventory of machine identities, Intelligence to know which ones comply with security policy, and Automation is a win-win-win.
 Human error is reduced, security is increased, and the efficiency gains translate to money that can be re-invested in your core business.